vsanin42/minishell/README.md

 - MAYBE?? for grep and possibly some other commands the trailing "" should stay as it then interprets it as a phrase
 // TODO: must update exit status at end of each of these functions
 - signals error: when we run a command that waits for input eg. cat or sort, and press ^C, it will go bask to start of minishell IN THAT PROCESS so we get minishell > minishell >
-- invalid read: < infile.txt grep "hi ho hu"
-- handle flags ?? if there are some,
+- handle flags ?? if there are some, move it to shell implementation, if not use
+-  < iaasdas alksdj  leaks
+- when we have << at end it giver error "expected delimeter.." but it keeps the process opened and ^D does exit the innet one and the
+- two pipes after each other leak in the child process

 # HEREDOC MAIN THINGS - VLAD